 In their recent Hype Cycle for Supply Chain Execution Technologies, Gartner analyzes supply chain and logistics technologies in their maturity and on business impacts levels.
 In this article, we focus on some soon-matured technologies that can be applied in your Transport Management.

 Real-Time Transportation Visibility (RTV):

 Enabled by Real-Time Transportation Visibility technology, customer demands of e.g. more sophisticated track & trace solutions can soon be satisfied to higher degrees and supply chain managers can take advantage of more powerful supply chain event management solutions (SCEM) which are supported by enhanced forecasting.

-Another RTV enabled but less complex technology is a more advanced Carrier/Shipper Appointment Scheduler.
+Another RTV-enabled but less complex technology is a more advanced Carrier/Shipper Appointment Scheduler.
 It assists yard personnel planning dock distribution and logistics service provider (LSP) dispatchers to book suitable time slots.
 The basis is real-time track & trace data which generates precise truck ETAs that is updated regularly to automatically inform yard personnel if other trucks can be handled beforehand to avoid idle times.

-Although Gartner report mentions RTV technologies as a key priority, we advise to carefully review your intentions with fostering visibility.
+Gartner mentions RTV technologies as a key priority, we advise to carefully review your intentions with fostering visibility.
 What are you going to do with the won information?
 Are they useful to your business goals?
 Is it only relevant for better reporting or do you have a profitable business case requiring actual RTV?

 Digitized Freight Networks (DFN)

 DFN is about digitizing connecting shippers’ freight demand and load capacity offerings of LSP per lane.
 It shall speed up freight searches and bookings and show real-time freight demand and capacity availability.
 At first it is going be available for the mode “road”.
 Air and sea freight might follow later.
 Gartner expects that maturity will be fully reached in five to 10 years.